litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 aren't freed, leading to a Denial of Service.

-Rust is not really protected by that kinds of things, and it's to the attention of the developper to pay attention to *always* put some kind of *boundaries* to the connections, wether it is a hard limit of simultaneously opened connections, a timeout, etc ...
+Rust is not really protected by that kinds of things, and it's to the attention of the developer to pay attention to *always* put some kind of *boundaries* to the connections, wether it is a hard limit of simultaneously opened connections, a timeout, etc ...